dalitun/applications/blueprint-autoscaling/README-EN.md

  ![action1](img/hostgroups.png)

- * Create an action of scale down (for scale up do the same things juste your change the URL scale down by URL scale up).
+ * Create an action of scale down (for scale up do the same things juste your change the URL scale down by URL scale up) and add the desired conditions.

  ![action2](img/action1.png)

- * Add the desired conditions.
+* Add the desired operation.

  ![action3](img/action2.png)